Usaid-Bin-Rehan/NUCES_CN_Dynamic_Multiplayer/README.md

 Dots and Boxes application
 ==========================
-This is a simple implementation of the Dots and Boxes game using Javascript Python.
+This is a simple implementation of the Dots and Boxes game using Javascript & Python.
+PoC open to contributions.

 Overview
 ------------------